kenaniah/sequelize-rails/README.md

 | `rails db:setup` | Runs the `db:create`, `db:migrate`, `db:seed` tasks |

 ## ✅ - Minitest Helpers

-This gem provides a set of helpers that can be used to facilitate testing your database queries.
-The following minitest helpers are defined:

 ### `assert_num_queries`

 This helper can be used to assert that a specific number of database queries are executed within the given block of code.